 “…Where the Spirit is Lord, there is liberty.”
 II Corinthians 3:17 Paraphrase

-At this present time, many are feeling an intense burden for the Body of Christ and sense that something, beyond our present level of understanding, is about to unfold.
+At this present time, many are feeling an intense burden for the Body of Christ, and sense that something fresh, beyond our present understandings, is about to unfold.
 It is very important that the mistakes of the past are not repeated during this coming visitation.

-The Church of Ephesus was commended, however, because they “hated the deeds of the Nicolaitans, which I also hate” (Revelation 2:6).
+This Church was commended because it “hated the deeds of the Nicolaitans, which I also hate” (Revelation 2:6).
 There is no explanation given in Scripture as to who these Nicolaitans were.
 However, we can come to an understanding of their identity through the meaning of the word “Nicolaitan” itself.

 “Nikao” means to conquer or consume the “Laos” or laity, the people.
-Those who became identified as being Nicolaitans advocated a compromise with the world system so Christians would be able to take part, without embarrassment, in the social and religious activities of the society in which they lived.
-In the time of the Church at Ephesus, the Nicolaitan teaching allowed Christians to participate in the Roman civil religion.
+The Nicolaitans advocated a compromise with the world system so Christians would be able to take part, without embarrassment, in the social and religious activities of the society in which they lived.
+They attempted to harmonize heathen practices with the Christian faith.
+In the time of the Church at Ephesus, their teaching allowed Christians to participate in the Roman civil religion.

-This resulted in the withdrawal of the manifested presence of the Lord from their meetings, which caused the loss of the spontaneous, quickening power and stirrings of the Spirit that came to the members of this Church.
+This resulted in the withdrawal of the Holy Spirit from their meetings, which caused the loss of the spontaneous impartation and movings that came to the members of this Church.
 Thus, the Nicolaitans represent a clergy that departed from the “presence and power” of the supernatural, and substituted “form and ritual” in its place.
 The compromise that they advocated caused the “dulling of the spirits” of the Lord’s people, as they became conversant with the society and practices of their time.

 Also, the “clergy” gained control over the functions of ministry, and did away with the spontaneity of worship that resulted in the manifest power of God being present.
 Thus, the people became “spectators” to the functioning of the clergy.